danReynolds/Personal-Site/_posts/2019-08-08-Building-Javascript-Libraries.md

 this.state = "yea you shouldn't do this either...";
 ```

-The above lines do not immediately cause any errors, and do actually update the state property.
-However, since it was not done through `setState`, React will not know to re-render and since it is not an object, it will blow up at some later execution point.
+While this direction mutation will cause any immediate errors, since it was not done through `setState`, React will not know to re-render and since it is not an object, it will blow up at some later execution point.

 React has chosen in their API to not limit assignment and mutation in any way for its properties.
 Instead, it generally relies on convention, its comprehensive documentation and the downstream errors you will get if you were to make a change like this to keep developers in check.